wawrzek/telxcc/README.md

 ## Support

 Any bug reports are very welcome.
 Unfortunately I am unable to provide you with free support.
+Sorry.